MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 - The W3C Markup Validator and W3C CSS Validator Services:

-    -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - No errors were found except the parse errors due to the Jinja code.
+    -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - Validated all pages HTML by URL to avoid false error flags regarding Jinja.
+Only one error was found but it's related to the external Materialize source from https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css

     -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - No errors were found.